alphagov/paas-team-manual/docs/team/dashboard_mac_mini.md

 We use [Smashing](https://github.com/Dashing-io/smashing) to build a dashboard summarising the state of environments in datadog.
 The dashboard code is in `paas-cf`.

+## Automator

+Automator applications are used to automatically open a Chrome browser and visit the pages listed above.
+You can find the applications in `$HOME/Documents/automator`.
+To edit them you can 'right click' on the Automator icon in the dock and a list of custom applications installed are at the top of the menu.

+The actual script is just a simple use of the `open` command.
+It has not been committed to any repository due to the use of tokens in URLs.